matteoredaelli/dump_tweets.R/README.md

 1) you have to register an application at  Twitter API

+2) install a MySQL / Maria Database

+3) install a Redis Server (used for managing queues)

-2) copy config-sample.R to config.R and update it with your settings
+4) copy config-sample.R to config.R and update it with your settings

-3) use the file setup_db.sql to create a new mysql database and needed tables
+5) use the file setup_db.sql to create a new mysql database and needed tables

   example: (if you use linux) mysql -u root < setup_db.sql